zhiliang-lin/academic-lin/content/home/about.md

 # Biography

 My name is Zhiliang Lin (林志良 :sound: [listen](http://www.zhilianglin.com/files/zhiliang-lin.ogg)).
 Currently, I serve as a Teaching Assistant at Guangzhou Nanfang College.
 Prior to this role, I worked as a Research Assistant under [Guangchao Charles Feng](https://scholar.google.com/citations?user=zoqsgEsAAAAJ&hl) at Shenzhen University.
-I earned my master's degree from Jinan University (Guangzhou) and my bachelor's degree from Southwestern University of Finance and Economics.at Shenzhen University.
+I earned my master's degree from Jinan University (Guangzhou) and my bachelor's degree from Southwestern University of Finance and Economics.

 I am deeply interested in utilizing quantitative methods to investigate human communication phenomena.
 With hands-on experience in numerous academic projects, I have (co)authored several papers in both English and Chinese.
 I am fervent about leveraging various tools to enhance my research, including R, Python, Ucinet, and CiteSpace.